OpenDSA/OpenDSA/RST/en/Design/IntroProcess.rst

 ~~~~~

 Scrum is an agile software management process.
-That is, it describes how software development teams should be organised and
+That is, it describes how software development teams should be
-let's each team determine what technical software development activities they
+organised and lets each team determine what technical software
-should perform.
+development activities they should perform.

 Projects are divided into 30-day work intervals (“sprints”) in which a
-specific number of requirements from a prioritized list (“backlog”) are implemented.
+specific number of requirements from a prioritized list (“backlog”)
+are implemented.
-Short (10-15 minute) “Scrum meetings”, held daily, maintain coordination within the team and with
+Short (10-15 minute) “Scrum meetings”, held daily, maintain
-project stakeholders (pigs and chickens).
+coordination within the team and with project stakeholders (pigs and
+chickens).

 Feature-Driven Development (FDD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FDD is a lightweight, architecturally based process that initially establishes an overall object architecture and features list.
 Projects then proceed to design-by-feature and build-by-feature activities.
 Both design-by-feature and build-by-feature are incremental software construction methodologies.
 In FDD, the use of UML or other object-oriented design methods is strongly implied, if not explicitly required.